red-dev-inc/zavax-oracle/security/threat-model.md

 **Walter** operates the web server that publicly hosts the ZavaX Oracle UI. **Xavier** operates a secret web server that can be used in place of Walter's in times of attack by adversaries.
 Alice and Bob only allow RPC requests from Walter's and Xavier's web servers.
 Carol allows RPC requests from anywhere on the Internet, for instance by Oscar using the linux *curl* command on his home computer.

-Participant **Red** created the ZavaX Oracle permissioned L1 and holds private keys that allow the addition and removal of nodes and other parameter changes.
+Participant **Red** created the ZavaX Oracle permissioned (proof-of-authority) L1 and, as the *authority* for the L1, holds private keys that allow the addition and removal of nodes and other parameter changes.

 ### Adversaries